 Typically, in the event of a sudden change in velocity or impact, a black box will record some or all of the following information: brake application, RPM, truck speed, gear, and other important data for accident reconstruction.

 It takes a trained technician to download the crash data from the black box or event recorder.
-Sometimes the data can be used to help the truck driver explain the circumstances of the accident.
+Sometimes the data can help the truck driver explain the circumstances of the accident.
 Other times, the data is at odds with the truck driver’s testimony or statements to police at the scene.

 When someone is involved in a serious injury 18 or accident, or if the family has lost a loved one in a tractor-trailer crash, obtaining the black box data is critical to successfully prosecuting a truck wreck lawsuit.